3 Steps to Improve Your Company's Contract Compliance

 It is incredibly surprising how many companies do not have a clearly delineated document saving and storage procedure, and it is even more surprising how many companies continue to rely on printed filing systems for contract management.
 These methods of document management increase the likelihood of misplacing items and decrease overall efficiency.

-In order to locate contracts with ease, and more importantly, stay on top of contractual obligations, it is vital to create a central repository for company contracts.
-Consolidating these documents in one secure location, ideally a cloud-based service with tagging, indexing, and other useful features, will streamline the contract management process and inevitably improve contract compliance.
+In order to locate contracts with ease, and more importantly, stay on top of contractual obligations, it is vital to create a central contract repository for company contracts.
+Consolidating these documents in one secure location, ideally a cloud-based service with tagging, indexing, and other useful features, will streamline the contract management workflow and inevitably improve contract compliance.

 As soon as a contract is formally executed and added to the appropriate folder in a contract repository, the party responsible for its maintenance should create alerts for any key milestone dates.
 An automated alert system will decrease the chances of someone forgetting to monitor a contract and reduce the probability of failure to comply.